Tuinity/Tuinity/README.md

 #### Building

+Requirements:
+- You need `git` installed, with a configured user name and email.
+   On windows you need to run from git bash.
+- You need `maven` installed
+- You need a `jdk` 11+ installed (and a `jre` 11 to run)
+- Anything else that `paper` requires to build

-Use the command `./tuinity build` to build the api and server.
+Use the command `./tuinity patch` then `./tuinity build` to build the api and server.
 Compiled jars will be placed under `Tuinity-API/target` and `Tuinity-Server/target`.

-To get paperclip jars, run `./tuinity jar`.
+To get a paperclip jar, run `./tuinity jar`.